Edward Kessler: Biography

 Born in 1963, Kessler was educated at City of London School and graduated with a First-Class Honours Degree in Hebrew and Religious Studies from the University of Leeds in 1985, an MTS degree from Harvard Divinity School in 1987, and an MBA degree from the University of Stirling in 1989.
 He went on to work in a family business, Kesslers International Group, for 7 years before returning to his academic studies, completing a PhD degree at the University of Cambridge in 1999.

 Kessler, with Martin Forward, founded the Centre for the Study of Jewish-Christian Relations (CJCR) in 1998 and was elected Fellow of St Edmund's College in 2002.
 In 2006 The Centre for the Study of Muslim-Jewish Relations (CMJR) and the Centre for Policy Public Education were established and the name of the organisation was changed to The Woolf Institute in 2010, and its focus was extended to the study of relationship between religion and society, with a focus on relations between Jews, Christians and Muslims.
 It constructed its own building in 2017, located at Westminster College where the Institute is presently located.

-Kessler began plans to convene an independent UK Commission in January 2022 on the Integration of Refugees, which was launched in November.
-Lord Carlile was appointed Chair and Bishop Guli Francis-Dehqani Vice Chair.
-The Commission is taking evidence at hearings around the UK and is due to publish its report at the end of 2023.
+Kessler launched an independent UK Commission in November 2022 on the Integration of Refugees.
+Lord Carlile was appointed Chair and Bishop Guli Francis-Dehqani Vice Chair for the first year and he took over in 2023.
+The Commission took evidence at hearings around the UK and published its report, From Arrival to Integration in March 2024.

+In 2023 he was appointed Chair of the Advisory Board overseeing the unification of Reform and Liberal Judaism.

 In 2006, he was awarded the Sternberg Interfaith Award from philanthropist Sir Sigmund Sternberg "in recognition of outstanding services in furthering relations between faiths".
 In June 2007 The Times Higher Education newspaper described him as "probably the most prolific interfaith figure in British academia".
-In 2011 he was awarded an MBE awarded for services to interfaith relations Kessler has published 12 books, most recently, Jews, Christians and Muslims which was published in 2013 by SCM and Jesus which was published in 2016 by The History Press.
-He is presently editing a Documentary History of Jewish-Christian Relations (to be published by Cambridge University Press in 2023).
+In 2011 he was awarded an MBE awarded for services to interfaith relations Kessler has written or edited 13 books, including An Introduction to Jewish-Christian Relations (Cambridge, 2010) Jews, Christians and Muslims (SCM, 2013) and Jesus (The History Press, 2016).
+His Documentary History of Jewish-Christian Relations was published by Cambridge in 2024.
+In 2024, he was awarded the Seelisberg Prize for his contribution to fostering Jewish-Christian relations.